Business

 Build a flexible business plan

 In many businesses, the scale-up plan is to make a profit by Year 3.
 Realists know that the early days can be challenging, and they prepare for the worst.
-But even when you prepare for the worst, you’ll be hoping for the best.
-So your business plan should take into account three potential outcomes: the worst-case scenario, the best-case method, and the middle ground.
-If your business starts to make profits early on, you need to know how you will react.
+But even when you prepare for the worst, you’ll hope for the best.
+So your business plan should consider three potential outcomes: the worst-case scenario, the best-case method, and the middle ground.
+If your business starts to make profits early on, you must know how you will react.
 What would you do if you’d hit all your targets twice as fast as you intended?
 You need to know if moving to Step 2 of your plan is viable or needs more time.

 Analyze the benefit of investments